dainst/idai-field/desktop/src/manual/manual.en.md

 ##### List fields

-Fields of the input types "Single line text (list)", "Checkboxes", "Dating", "Dimension", "Bibliographic reference" and "Composite field" can contain several entries.
+Fields of the input types "Single line text (list)", "Checkboxes", "Dating", "Dimension", "Weight", "Volume", "Bibliographic reference" and "Composite field" can contain several entries.
 An array is therefore entered for these fields.

 ##### Datings